Nothing to Hide?

 Guard your privacy!

 Still think your life is an open book?
+Please consider avoiding electronic assistants like “Amazon Echo” and “Siri”.
+Consider buying dumb appliances rather than smart, interconnected ones.
+Consider doing your web browsing in the Tor instead of Firefox, IE, or Safari and consider using DuckDuckGo instead of Google or Yahoo as a search engine.
 Please be careful before you post in a public setting like Facebook or Instagram!!
 Remember, Facebook is notorious for resetting your privacy settings to “all public” when they upgrade their software!
 Post nothing to the internet that you would not want your grandmother, your boss, your insurance agent, your wife, your pastor, and the IRS to see and you will be fine.